H0R5E/edengths/README.md

 for a thesis according to the university of Durham regulation, which was released without copyright.
 It also contains ideas (possibly code) from the Princeton thesis class file (PrincetonThesis.cls), authored by Mike Nolta.

-Mathew Topper, Eoghan Maguire and Bill Edwards foresaw the need to maintain a more recent latex implementation of the thesis regulations and thus, this project was born.
-It is hoped that the template will be maintained by the Edinburgh Engineering PhD community once released.
+Mathew Topper, Eoghan Maguire and Bill Edwards, of the Institute of Energy Systems in the University of Edinburgh, foresaw the need to maintain a more recent latex implementation of the university thesis regulations and thus, this project was born.
+It is hoped that the template will be maintained by the University of Edinburgh PhD community once released.

 ## LICENSE